 1958 – 1977

 After launching the new Mercury shoe model in 1958, it was decided to rebrand – the company name changed to “Mercury Sports Footwear.”
 Unfortunately, this did not bring the desired results, so just two years later, in 1960, the Foster sons renamed the company “Reebok.”
 The name was not chosen randomly – the word “reebok,” meaning an African antelope, symbolized speed of movement.
 In the African language, the name was spelled as “reebok.”
-This name stuck and has remained to this day.
+This name is still stuck and has remained so to this day.

 1977 – 1993